-Chiloé is a mix of rolling green hills and blue waters, to the east of the main island; and of rocky coastline pounded by the mighty Pacific Ocean to the west.
-This – the Isla Grande de Chiloé – sprawls for a sizeable 3,241sq miles (8,394sq km), made up of watery delights including winding rivers, lakes, lagoons, inlets and coves, defining the livelihoods of Chilotes and sheltering a fascinating array of flora and fauna in the process.
-The island is the second largest in South America, cut off from the mainland by the Chacao Canal, with an inland sea from which scattered smaller islands emerge, completing this beautiful Northern Patagonian archipelago.
+Chiloé is a mix of rolling green hills and blue waters on the eastern side, and a rocky coastline pounded by the mighty Pacific Ocean to the west.
+This – the Isla Grande de Chiloé – sprawls for a sizeable 3,241sq miles (8,394sq km), made up of watery delights including winding rivers, lakes, lagoons, inlets and coves.
+The unique landscape defines the livelihoods of Chilotes and also shelters a fascinating array of flora and fauna.
+The island is the second largest in South America, cut off from the mainland by the Chacao Canal.
+Scattered smaller islands emerge from the Sea of Chiloé between the island and the mainland, completing this beautiful Northern Patagonian archipelago.

 Flora and Fauna of Chiloé

 The variety of both endemic and introduced flora and fauna is so overwhelming, even Charles Darwin was taken aback on his visit here in 1834.
 Chiloé teems with lush plantlife across its many islands, flaunting Valdivian Forests made up of myrtle, oak, bamboo, hazelnut and cinnamon, to name just a few.
 The diversity of these trees tells a story of natural evolution occurring on the islands, from the ice age that gripped the region some 15,000 years ago, through to the colonial era whereby new species arrived on ships, right up to the present day.
 You can learn all about this horticultural intrigue first-hand on our informative excursions, whether discovering Bosquepiedra Private Park or hiking part of the Sendero de Chile.